 Lovers of pie, beware!
 On the way from Sesriem to Wolvis Bay there’s Solitaire, nothing more than a settlement, really.
-What’s important about it, and what makes stopping here one of the coolest things to do in Namibia, is that there is a vintage general store and petrol station, with plenty of classic cars ready to be photographed, and a bakery that makes the most delicious apple pie in the continent.
+What’s important about it, and what makes stopping here a must, is that there is a vintage general store and petrol station, with plenty of classic cars ready to be photographed, and a bakery that makes the most delicious apple pie in the continent.
 It’s a pleasant place to stop, stretch the legs and refuel on gas and energy.

 Admire The Highest Mountain In Namibia

 With its 2573 meters, the Brandeberg is the highest mountain in Namibia and a fantastic sight when driving through Damaraland on a Namibia safari.
-Known as the Fire Mountain, hiking it is one of the coolest things to do in Namibia.
-There’s many trails going to the top, but as they are quite hard it is better to hire a guide to get there.
+Known as the Fire Mountain, hiking it is super fun.
+There are many trails going to the top, but as they are quite hard it is better to hire a guide to get there.